DSD-ESDC-EDSC/pass/static/docs/pass_config.md

     - `SUPPLY_*`: You can add as many different POI location supply counts as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "supply"** so that `InitSchema` can interpret the column as a POI supply count, which can then allow the user to select different POI supply counts to model.
 Refer to the [PASS report](./pass_report_20200422.html) to better understand how and why supply counts are used to model spatial accessibility.
     - `CAPACITY_*`: You can add as many different POI capacity values as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "capacity"** so that `InitSchema` can interpret the column as a POI capacity value, which can then allow the user to select different POI capacity values to model.
 Refer to the [PASS report](./pass_report_20200422.html) to better understand how and why POI capacity values are used to model spatial accessibility.

-There is an *optional* object `demand_geo_weight` that you can also include to create population weighted centroid, that is the centroid is weighted based on populations at a more granular geographic unit.
+There is an *optional* object `DEMAND_GEO_WEIGHT` that you can also include to create population weighted centroid, that is the centroid is weighted based on populations at a more granular geographic unit.
 For this optional object, the following keys need to be present:
   - `FILE`
   - `TYPE`
   - `CRS`